Laser Beam Expanders

 When choosing a beam expander for an application, certain criteria must be determined in order to achieve the correct performance.

 The mechanics used to focus a beam expander or change the magnification of a variable beam expander are typically classified into two different types: sliding and rotating.
-Rotating focusing mechanisms, such as threaded focusing tubes, rotate the optical elements during translation.
-They have a lower cost than sliding focusing mechanisms due to their simplified mechanics, but they create the potential for beam wander due to the element rotation (Figure 8).
+Rotating divergence adjustment, such as threaded focusing tubes, rotate the optical elements during translation.
+They have a lower cost than sliding divergence adjustment due to their simplified mechanics, but they create the potential for beam wander due to the element rotation (Figure 8).

 Figure 8: Exaggerated illustration of the beam wander that may be caused by rotating focus mechanisms